-Under this alternative, staff housing would have to be removed from the New Barn to allow for its rehabilitation as a visitor facility.
+Under this alternative, staff housing would have to be removed from the New Barn in order to accommodate its rehabilitation as a visitor facility.
 This would result in the loss of one unit of park housing that typically houses up to three employees.